yangryu321/SuggetionWebApplication/README.md

 Learned a lot from building this website.
 Struggled for a while to deploy it online but eventually figured it out after three days. </br>
 Compared to Razor Page and MVC I think I like Blazor the best because it's really fast and straightforward. </br> I also like Azure AD B2C, the downside is that it's not free after a year and it handles 50000 monthly with the free tier azure (more than enough </br>
 for my website :rofl:).
-MongoDB is nice too as there is no more DBContext stuff all you need is a dependency injection using a mongoDB client.
+MongoDB is nice too as there is no more DBContext stuff all you need is a dependency injection using a mongoDB client.</br >
+I did implement responsive design in this website but somehow the virtualize box is not working properly.
+Have to fix that later so for now just </br >
+use the desktop version lol

 <br/><a href="https://sf6wishlist.azurewebsites.net/" target="_blank">Go to the website</a> <br/>
-*(Please give it 15 to 30 seconds to load the website and database as it is being hosted on free tier Azure and Atlas, <br>
+*(Please open the website on your computer and give it 15 to 30 seconds to load the website and database as it is being hosted on <br>
-Please sign up to leave your ideas about what you want in Street Figter VI if you like the series :blush:)*
+free tier Azure and Atlas.
+Please sign up to leave your ideas about what you want in Street Fighter VI if you like the series. :blush: <br>
+The mobile version is still in development.)*
 <br>
 <br>